College of Medical, Veterinary and Life Sciences

 This is a full time post and has funding for 3 years.

-For further information about the studentship, including how to apply, please see www.jobs.ac.uk.
+For further information, including how to apply, please see www.jobs.ac.uk.

 Due to uncertainty surrounding the impact of Covid-19 we have paused recruitment to this PhD Studentship.
 We will provide an update as soon as we have more information on when this opportunity may be re-opened.
 In the mean time if you would like an informal conversation about the post please contact Aki or Robin.

 This PhD studentship is offered as part of the SIPHER Consortium.
 Preventing ill health related to the “social determinants of health” requires well-coordinated policies across many sectors.
 SIPHER is a major investment by the UK Prevention Research Partnership, which brings together scientists across six universities, three government partners at local, regional and national level, and ten practice partner organisations.
 SIPHER will deliver novel evidence of the costs and benefits of the complex, interlinked and long-term consequences of policy decisions.

 The PhD will be part of Work Stream 6 of the SIPHER consortium.
 This Work Stream concerns social valuations of cross-sectoral outcomes and equity implications, to provide insight into how people value different policy outcomes (e.g. increased income versus improved health) and different distributions of outcomes (increased total income versus increased income inequality).

 We are happy to discuss potential research visits/placements, hear from prospective PhD students or from researchers with an interest in social determinants and whole-systems policy design.who would like to get involved in SIPHER research.